AlexKamaev/issues/CodeRules.md

 ```

 ## Interfaces
-`DP` prefix interfaces with the letter I.  Interface names are noun (phrases) or adjectives.
+:ballot_box_with_check: use prefix interfaces with the letter I.  Interface names are noun (phrases) or adjectives.
 ```C#
 public interface IShape {
 }